Skip to main content

 Direct Tool Usage

-import { MCPRequestVerificationTool } from '@navalabs/execution-escrow-mcp';
+import { MCPRequestVerificationTool } from '@navalabs/execution-escrow-adapter';

 const tool = new MCPRequestVerificationTool();